 Continuation of MUS 3336, includes the study of harmonic practices from the Post-Romantic, Impressionistic, and Twentieth Century periods of music history and the use of extended and new harmonic practices.
-Analyses of compositions from different historical periods.
-Prerequisite: Successful completion of MUS 3336.
+Prerequisite: MUS 3336.

-MUS 3342 History of Music I (Ancient to 1750) 3,0 Prerequisite: Music Theory I MUS 2334.
+MUS 3342 History of Music I (Ancient to 1750) 3,0

 Music, composers and instruments of ancient, medieval, renaissance and baroque eras.
+Prerequisite: MUS 2335.

-MUS 3344 History of Music II (1650 to Present) 3,0 Prerequisite: Music Theory II MUS 2334.
+MUS 3344 History of Music II (1650 to Present) 3,0

 Music, composers and instruments of late baroque, classic, romantic, and contemporary eras.
+Prerequisite: MUS 2335.